Teradata/stacki-wiki/Storage-Configuration.md

 ```

 Then, the next time _backend-0-0_ is installed, it will remove the current hardware RAID controller configuration, then configure it as you specified in your spreadsheet.

+Unlike the _nukedisks_ attribute, _nukecontroller_ is not set to _true_ on the initial installation of a backend node.
+If you or someone you've paid, has configured the RAID controller with a keyboard and monitor, that work won't be wiped out unless you specifically request it with _nukecontroller_.

 While a host is installing, after it configures its controller, it will send a message to the frontend to instruct it to set the  _nukecontroller_ attribute back to _false_.
 This ensures that the controller will not be reconfigured on the next installation.